RetroGamer8197/DOS-Lang/README.md

 # DOS-Lang

 DOS-Lang is a language I am developing to make it easier to create applications for my OS, DOS-ASM.
-I initially planned for this to be called B flat but this may be changed in the future.
-That is why the project folders contain the name Bb.